-It is further noted that the specified amounts do not include amounts demanded by the plaintiffs with respect to compensation to the class action plaintiff, and legal fees for his representative.
+13It is further noted that the specified amounts do not include amounts demanded by the plaintiffs with respect to compensation to the class action plaintiff, and legal fees for his representative.

-In one of the motions, the plaintiff did not specify a claim amount, although an estimate was given of hundreds of millions of NIS.
+14In one of the motions, the plaintiff did not specify a claim amount, although an estimate was given of hundreds of millions of NIS.

-15 The specified amount refers to an estimation of the claim with respect to one year only.
+15 The specified amount refers to an estimate of the claim with respect to one damage year only.
 It is noted that the claim was filed in March 2010, with respect to a legislative amendment from 2008.

-Includes one claim in which Clal Insurance is a formal defendant, and no remedies are requested against it.
+16Includes one claim in which Clal Insurance is a formal defendant, and no remedies are requested against it.

-These motions include three motions: one motion in which the plaintiff did not specify the claim amount, but estimated it as many millions of NIS, a second motion which was estimated at hundreds of millions of NIS, and three motions which were estimated as tens of millions of NIS.
+17These motions include the following motions: one motion in which the plaintiff did not specify the claim amount, but estimated it as many millions of NIS, a second motion which was estimated at hundreds of millions of NIS, three motions which were estimated as tens of millions of NIS, and one motion in which the claimed amount is estimated as a total between NIS 6 and 100 million.